 Reason Foundation's 22nd Annual Highway Report tracks the performance of the 50 state-owned highway systems.
 States are ranked in 11 categories including Interstate and rural primary road pavement conditions, deficient bridges, traffic congestion, fatality rates, unsafe narrow rural arterial lanes, capital costs per mile, administrative costs per mile, maintenance costs per mile and total highway expenditures per mile.

-The study is based on spending and performance data that state highway agencies provided to the federal government for 2013, with the exception of traffic congestion data, which are from Texas A&M Transportation Institute and use data from 2014.
+The study is based on spending and performance data that state highway agencies provided to the federal government for 2013, with the exception of traffic congestion data.
+The Federal Highway Administration is no longer publishing the traffic congestion data used in previous editions of the Annual Highway Report.
+As a result, this edition utilizes 2014 traffic congestion data from the Texas A&M Transportation Institute.